accessibilitywars/zaw2/content/builds/power-spellbreaker.md

 +++
-title = "Magebane Daggerbreaker [pDPS]" description = "This build focuses on maintaining magebane tether using only dagger and omits the complex sword stow rotation." date = 2026-02-03 updated = 2026-02-03 draft = false template = "build.html"
+title = "Magebane Daggerbreaker [pDPS]" description = "This build focuses on maintaining magebane tether using only dagger and omits the complex sword stow rotation or weapon swapping." date = 2026-02-03 updated = 2026-04-21 draft = false template = "build.html"